vercel/turborepo/README.md

 # golang-cross

-Docker container to turn CGO cross-compilation pain into a pleasure on [variety of platforms](#supported-toolchains/platforms) including usage of custom sysroots.
+Docker container to turn CGO cross-compilation pain into a pleasure.
+It tested on [variety of platforms](#supported-toolchains/platforms).
+[Custom sysroots](#Sysroot) also can be used.

 Although cross-compilation without CGO works well too, it is probably better to call goreleaser directly as it saves time on downloading quite big Docker image, especially on CI environment